fuzzymfx/fuzzymfx.github.io/content/lifeinametro.md

 </figcaption>
 </figure>

+Banglore speaks money.
+Everywhere I go, I find myself deciding to earn more and more money possible.
 Moving here has brought forth a new set of responsibilities.
 I find myself cooking my own meals, taking care of laundry, and maintaining cleanliness in my house.
 Alongside these daily tasks, I also manage my finances, pay bills and ensure that I have enough left after covering rent, travel expenses, and food.
 Unfortunately, these costs often leave me with limited disposable income.

 The daily commute in Bangalore is nothing short of exhausting.
 The city's notorious traffic poses a constant challenge, especially since I have yet to acquire my own vehicle.
 Relying on ride-hailing services like Uber, Namma-Yatri, and Ola has become a necessary but often expensive part of my routine.
 As I strive to navigate the urban jungle, the commute takes a toll on my energy and adds an extra layer of stress to my daily life.